Australia Gross Domestic Product: Real

 1970 - 2019 | Yearly | USD | World Bank

 AU: GDP: 2010 Price: USD: Adjusted Net National Income per Capita data was reported at 40,233.326 USD in 2010.
-AU: GDP: 2010 Price: USD: Adjusted Net National Income per Capita data is updated yearly, averaging 40,233.326 USD from Jun 2010 to 2010, with 1 observations.
+AU: GDP: 2010 Price: USD: Adjusted Net National Income per Capita data is updated yearly, averaging 40,233.326 USD from Jun 2010 (Median) to 2010, with 1 observations.
 The data reached an all-time high of 40,233.326 USD in 2010 and a record low of 40,233.326 USD in 2010.
 AU: GDP: 2010 Price: USD: Adjusted Net National Income per Capita data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Adjusted net national income is GNI minus consumption of fixed capital and natural resources depletion.; ; World Bank staff estimates based on sources and methods in World Bank's 'The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium' (2011).; Weighted Average;

 Last Frequency Range